HasanTayar/WorldTours/README.md

-# WorldTours (v3)
+# WorldTours (v4)

-This project is a work-in-progress application called WorldTours (v3).
+This project is a work-in-progress application called WorldTours (v4).
 It is built using a `React` frontend, an `Express(Node.js)` backend, and `MongoDB` as the database.
-This version focuses on the Order frontend and backend.
+This version focuses on the Chat system frontend and backend.

 ## Backend

 The backend is built with Express and MongoDB.
 It includes the following files and directories:

-- `OrdersController.js`: Contains the logic for handling Orders data and database CRUD operations.
+- `ChatsController.js`: Contains the logic for handling chat data and database CRUD operations.
-- `OrdersModel.js`: Defines the Order schema for MongoDB.
+- `ChatsModel.js`: Defines the chat schema for MongoDB.

 - `UserController.js`: Contains the logic for user authentication, email verification, and profile updates.
 - `UserModel.js`: Defines the User schema for MongoDB.